 Submit a general application for admission and Free Application for Federal Student Aid (FAFSA).
 U.P.
 Scholarship candidates must be admitted to Albion and have a FAFSA on file.

-Once you notify us of your candidacy and have been admitted, we'll send you a list of questions to respond to through video.
-Some questions will be serious and some senseless; all to get to know you better!
-Most who choose Albion do so because it feels right.
+Schedule a video interview with our committee.
+Some of our questions will be serious and some senseless; all to get to know you better!
+Most who choose Albion do so because it just feels right.
 We want our interview questions to reflect the spirit of our school.
-Record yourself and submit when you're ready.

 In approximately 500 words, describe how living in the Upper Peninsula has impacted your life.
 Personal stories, family legacies, cultural ties; we want to know how the U.P. has shaped your identity.